react18-tools/turborepo-template/README.md

 For detailed instructions and a checklist, please refer to [TODO.md](./TODO.md).

+> You can also start by running `pnpm dlx create-turbo@latest --example https://github.com/react18-tools/turborepo-template/` in command line interface.

 ## What's Different from Turborepo official templates?

 Compared to the default scaffold from create-turbo, this template offers: